How Does Paintless Dent Repair Work? The Complete PDR Process

 PDR usually works well when:

-• Paint remains intact, with no cracking or peeling.
+• Paint is still intact — no cracking or peeling

-• Damage is away from panel edges, or access is still possible.
+• Damage is away from panel edges, or there's still good access

-• The dent includes a deep crease with sharp body-line distortion.
+• The dent has a deep crease with sharp body-line distortion

-• The panel has heavy prior body filler or unstable repaint.
+• There's heavy prior body filler or an unstable repaint underneath

-• Access is blocked and glue pulling would risk finish damage.
+• Access is blocked and glue pulling would risk the finish

-PDR pricing varies by dent size, depth, panel location, metal type, and dent count.
-Shops typically price by complexity, not only by diameter.
-A shallow two-inch dent in a flat area may cost less than a one-inch dent on a sharp body line.
+PDR pricing depends on dent size, depth, panel location, metal type, and how many dents you're dealing with.
+Shops price by complexity, not just diameter.
+A shallow two-inch dent in a flat area might cost less than a one-inch dent sitting on a sharp body line.

 Small door ding (under 1 inch) $75 to $150 30 to 60 minutes